WeWatchWall/stark-orchestrator/README.md

 ## Getting Started

 The Stark-Orchestrator project that runs the Stark Orchestrator Core be initialized before anything else.
+Relies on having [Node.JS and NPM installed.](https://nodejs.org/en/download/)

 1. [Install CouchDB on your system.](https://docs.couchdb.org/en/main/install/windows.html) Log into the http://LAN_IP:5984/_utils/#login with the configured credentials.
 Go to the DB setup tab on the left(wrench, second down), select single instance, and point the instance to your LAN_IP (not 0.0.0.0).